 KCM’s current mine plan envisions mining and processing of 74.4 million tonnes grading 2.0% copper and 21.4 g/t silver over the 21-year mine life, averaging payable production of approximately 62,000 tonnes of copper and 1.9 million ounces of silver per year.
 Excluding the impact of the silver stream, KCM forecasts life of mine by-product C1 plus sustaining capital costs of approximately US$1.71 per pound of copper on a by-product basis at a silver price of US$16.00 per ounce, placing the operation at approximately the 50th percentile on the global copper cost curve.
 At a silver price of US$16.00 per ounce and a copper price of US$2.90 per pound, silver represents approximately 7% of the mine’s expected revenues.

-KCM expects the first shipment of concentrate by the middle of calendar 2021.
+KCM expects the first shipment of concentrate to occur in the third quarter of calendar 2021.

 Royal Gold, through its wholly-owned subsidiary RGLD Gold AG, holds a life of mine purchase and sale agreement for silver produced from the Khoemacau Copper Project in Botswana with Khoemacau Copper Mining (Pty.)
 Limited (“KCM”), a wholly-owned subsidiary of Cupric Canyon Capital LP (Cupric).
 Cupric is a private company owned by management and funds advised by Global Natural Resource Investments.